The Best Zombie Apocalypse Weapons

 Share this post:

-No matter what is in your gunsight, whether it’s varmints or big game, there are plenty of classic hunting rifle options available at Rock Island Auction Company.
+No matter what is in your gunsight, whether it’s varmints or big game, there are plenty of classic hunting rifles available at Rock Island Auction Company.

-While the AR platform has grabbed all the attention in recent years, it's seldom a substitute in the field for a lever action or bolt action hunting rifle.
-If you are looking for something new to carry into the woods or across the savanna this fall, Rock Island Auction has the guns, often in multiple calibers available in the Oct.
-4-6 Sporting & Collector Auction.
-Do you want to run the bolt or work the lever before deciding to bid?
-Attend our Preview Day Oct.
-3 to check out your next classic hunting rifle.
+While the AR platform has grabbed all the attention in recen years, it's seldom a substitute in the field for a lever action or bolt action hunting rifle.
+If you are looking for something new to carry into the woods or across the savanna, Rock Island Auction has a range of classic hunting rifles for sale every aspiration.

 While the modern Winchester Model 70 is a fine gun, the pre-64, manufactured from the 30s to 1963 except during World War 2, was known for the beauty of the wood stocks and the hand-fitted parts that showed an amazing degree of craftsmanship.
 As the 1960s dawned, many of the craftsmen were starting to retire and more machines were brought into the manufacturing process making the degree of workmanship evident.